openstax/napkin-notes/phil/slack-welcome.md

 - Add your GitHub username to the list of Highlight Words (in Preferences) to get notified when someone mentions you in GitHub
 - Edit a message by pressing the <kbd>...</kbd> button next to the message
 - Tired of sending a message to multiple people?
 You can create a group and they'll all be notified
+- Inline thumbs up/down voting (click the smiley next to a comment to add a :+1:, :-1:, or :pizza: and then others can click it to vote)

 # Gripes